 "Yes, but what does that have to do with anything?" she replied, a wry smile dancing on her lips.

 "It's the corporate attitude.
 We don't have that.
 We're all coming at the problem from the street perspective, but you aren't.
-You may have jumped, but you still think like an R&D; exec."
+You may have jumped, but you still think like an R&D exec."

 Nima looked up from the computer components she was wiring up.